 So you say you want to play a stock during what might be a short squeeze?
 Here’s some stuff to consider.

 Trading such a stock is okay as long as you understand the risk and how to control it.
 You can make small or big bets, but you have to control the risk and limit it.
-Decide how much money you can lose in any trade.
+Decide how much money you would be comfortable losing in any trade.

 Also, don’t underestimate how far things can go and how long it can take.
 When a stock gets caught up in a short squeeze, analysts generally expect it to correct eventually, but to what price and when?
 Those are the questions no one can answer.